Elk Tags Over the Counter

 Colorado

 Colorado‘s Landowner Preference Program (LPP) aims to encourage private landowners to provide habitat for wildlife by offering them a preference in the hunting license draw.
 Landowners must own at least 160 contiguous acres of agricultural land inhabited by the species being applied for.
-Registered landowners receive preference in the draw and can transfer licenses to hunters of their choosing, including non-residents.
+The property must be in a GMU where all rifle licenses are totally limited for that species.
+If any rifle elk season in that GMU is OTC, there is no landowner preference for elk there.
+Successful landowners receive vouchers for drawn hunt codes, and those vouchers can be transferred once to a hunter, who then redeems the matching license.

 Oregon